joseasoler/imogrify/README.md

 ### vcpkg support

-Alternatively, imogrify can be built using [vcpkg](https://github.com/microsoft/vcpkg) to retrieve dependencies.
-The CMake presets found in the `CMakePresets.json` file are used for continuous integration, but they can also be used for development.
+imogrify can be built using [vcpkg](https://github.com/microsoft/vcpkg) to retrieve dependencies.
+The CMake presets found in the `CMakePresets.json` file are meant for continuous integration, but they can also be used for development.

 To use these presets locally, you will need to [install vcpkg](https://learn.microsoft.com/en-us/vcpkg/get_started/get-started) and set the environment variable `VCPKG_ROOT` to its path.
 It is recommended to install vcpkg in a short path to avoid building issues with some dependencies.

-Keep in mind that [vcpkg collects telemetry data by default](https://learn.microsoft.com/en-us/vcpkg/about/privacy).
-It is possible to disable it by setting the `VCPKG_DISABLE_METRICS` environment variable.
+imogrify's vcpkg support uses custom triplets and ports found in the `cmake/custom_vcpkg` subfolder.
+The port changes include:

-vcpkg builds replace zlib with **[zlib-ng](https://github.com/zlib-ng/zlib-ng)**. zlib-ng is a zlib data compression library for the next generation systems.
+* Replacing zlib with **[zlib-ng](https://github.com/zlib-ng/zlib-ng)**. zlib-ng is a zlib data compression library for the next generation systems.

+* Using zlib-ng instead of zlib in [libpng](http://www.libpng.org)** and [libspng](https://libspng.org).

+* Using a recent version of [libcpuid](https://github.com/anrieff/libcpuid).
+This will be removed in the future when vcpkg is updated.

 ## Acknowledgements